Q: Who needs a hunting license?

 - American crows (Corvus brachyrhynchos) may be taken only under the provisions of Section 485 and by landowners or tenants, or by persons authorized in writing by such landowners or tenants, when American crows are committing or about to commit depredations upon ornamental or shade trees, agricultural crops, livestock, or wildlife, or when concentrated in such numbers and manner as to constitute a health hazard or other nuisance.
 Persons authorized by landowners or tenants to take American crows shall keep such written authorization in their possession when taking, transporting or possessing American crows.
 American crows may be taken only on the lands where depredations are occurring or where they constitute a health hazard or nuisance.
 If required by Federal regulations, landowners or tenants shall obtain a Federal migratory bird depredation permit before taking any American crows or authorizing any other person to take them.

 American crows may be taken under the provisions of this subsection only by firearm, bow and arrow, falconry or by toxicants by the Department of Food and Agriculture for the specific purpose of taking depredating crows.
 Toxicants can be used for taking crows only under the supervision of employees or officers of the Department of Food and Agriculture or federal or county pest control officers or employees acting in their official capacities and possessing a qualified applicator certificate issued pursuant to Food and Agriculture Code, Sections 14151-14155.
-Such toxicants must be applied according to their label requirements developed pursuant to Sections 6151-6301, Title 3.
+Such toxicants must be applied according to their label requirements developed pursuant to Sections 6151-6301, Title 3, California Code of Regulations.

 Q: I lost my California Hunter Education Certificate.
 How can I get a copy?